sahilsignup/docs/docs/getting-started/reloading-javascript.md

 **Note:** There is a [scripts plugin]({{ "/plugins/scripts-plugin" | relative_url }}) which can also help you in situations, where you're not in control over what scripts are included in a page.
-Keep in mind that it's usage is discouraged.
+Keep in mind that its usage is discouraged.

 ## Component based approach